APNewsBreak: Au pairs win $65.5 million deal in Denver suit

 The sponsors said they were just following regulations from the State Department — which last adjusted au pair pay to $195.75 for a 45-hour work week in 2009 after the federal minimum wage rose to $7.25.
 Their hourly wage has actually been $4.25 though: Families were told to deduct 40 percent of their pay to cover the room and board they’re required to provide the au pairs, a practice challenged by the lawsuit.

-The sponsors contended it’s not a work program, pointing out that au pairs have cultural exchange J-1 visas, not work visas.
-They have touted au pairs as a cheaper, flexible option for child care since they are paid the same amount regardless how many children they care for, unlike at child care centers where parents pay a fee for each child, sometimes after spending time on a wait list.
+The sponsors contended it’s not a work program, noting au pairs have cultural exchange visas, not work visas.
+They have touted au pairs as a cheaper, flexible option for child care since they are paid the same amount regardless of how many children they care for, unlike at child care centers where parents pay a fee for each child, sometimes after spending time on a wait list.
 In court filings, they argued requiring families to pay more in states with higher minimum wages would destroy the program by making au pairs unaffordable, hurting its foreign policy goals.

 According to a 2016 report on U.S. child care by the Washington-based think tank New America, the average cost of full-time child care in a daycare center for children up to 4 years old is $9,589 a year for each child, more than the average cost of in-state college tuition.
 The average cost of full-time care at home with a nanny was $28,353 — 53 percent of the median U.S. household income and nearly three times the annual pay for an au pair.